 Unfortunately, online extortion and sextortion (sexual extortion) are on the rise and affecting an increasing number of Americans on a daily basis.
 Unsuspecting victims are being threatened by who they thought was a romantic interest they met online.
 The extortionist may be someone the victim met on Facebook, Tinder, SeekingArrangement.com, SugarDaddy.com, or other social media or dating applications.
 After some initial courting, the “romantic interest” will threaten to reveal lewd and reputation-damaging images, videos, or information unless the victim pays them.

-If you are the victim of online extortion, do not give in to the extortionist’s demands.
+If you are the victim of online or webcam extortion, do not give in to the extortionist’s demands.
 Seek legal advice as soon as possible!
 Paying an extortionist will only lead to more demands for money – demands that often increase in frequency and scope.

 An experienced online extortion or sextortion lawyer can provide help in the following types of situations: